INTRODUCTION

 - Related Works

-- Auditing As An Aid To Accountability A Case Study Of Power Holding Company Nigeria
+- Auditing As An Aid To Accountability On The Public Sector (a Case Study Of Union Bank Plc In Enugu State)

 - Appraisal Of Fraud Control Techniques In Nigeria Commercial Banks [a Case Study Of First Bank Nigeria Plc.
 Okpara Avenue Enugu]